Insurance Analytics Use Cases | The Rise of InsurTechs

 Insurance vs. InsurTech…How did we get here and where are we going?

 As the proliferation of data sources continues to explode – the number of insurance analytics use cases grows in parallel.
 Whether you are looking to optimize the user experience, automate underwriting, predict risk, or prevent fraud while automating claims, data is the name of the game.
+Predictive analytics in insurance is becoming less of an option and more of a necessity.

 This wasn’t always the case, however.
 Over the next few posts, we will discuss what is currently happening in the Insurance vs. InsurTech market, where we think it is going, and what got us here in the first place.